 Oh, and one more note about how our greater community has joined us.
 A retired couple from another church comes monthly to assist.
 A former parishioner comes when he can, usually a couple times a month.
 A family with four young children helps regularly with offloading new stock.
 One watermelon per child X 4 X 4 trips make a sizable dent in offloading.

-Immediate needs of Emmanuel’s Table:
+Immediate needs of Emmanuel’s Table

-a. $$ for food.
+a.
+Money for food.
 Our best source for food remains the Blue Ridge Area Food Bank.
 Everything they offer is far less expensive than big box retail, often only a few cents a case.
 For example, 8 jars of 48 oz. cinnamon applesauce cost $1.30.
 Spicy breaded chicken filets cost $1.66 for six 5 pound bags.
 There are often unusual and fun offerings too, like twelve 17.6 oz jars of salsa for 65 cents.
 The costliest items such as cereal, are still a bargain at $1.00 for a large box.
 All fresh produce is given to us at no cost.
 However, because they also rely on donations, BRAFB’s offerings are haphazard and often limited.
 You probably remember when they didn’t offer cereal for months.

 b.
 Other items.
 Family Promise has been donating their oversupply of toilet paper.
 After being approached by a congregant, a local dentist donated several boxes of toothbrushes, toothpaste and floss.
 Often congregants drop off assorted food items, tote bags, and other useful items.
 These are all invaluable.